 In relation to the as yet unbuilt third plant of either open or closed-cycle design, under condition 6 of consent 5846-1, Contact Energy was required to provide the Council with such a report within two years and four years of commissioning the plant and then at six-yearly intervals.
 The cooling tower plume was to be addressed specifically.

-The most recent six-yearly report, which relates to both TCC1 and SP1, and was received in December 2014, is attached as Appendix VI.
+The most recent six-yearly report, which relates to both TCC1 and SP1, was received in December 2014.
 The main points of the report are summarised below.

 Technological advances and energy efficiency improvements